xwl42/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `LambdaLab` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Grade an exercise**

+**Precondition: A student has submitted their programming exercise**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. User receives notification that a student has submitted the exercise
+3. User navigates to student's submission on GitHub via notification
+3. User returns after grading student's submission on GitHub
+4. User marks exercise as graded in LambdaLab
+5. LambdaLab updates statistics

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User doesn't want to grade student's exercise now
+  * 1a1.
+User dismisses the notification
     Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.
+* 1b.
+User accidentally dismisses notification
+  * 1b1.
+User goes to student's profile
+  * 1b2.
+User navigates to student's submission on GitHub via link in student's profile

 *{More to be added}*